izakpavel/izakpavel.github.io/_posts/2020-05-06-morphing-shapes-in-swiftui.markdown

                                                 .controlPoints(count: N)
 {% endhighlight %}

-Pls note, that with setting the `CGRect` size to 1 we are assuring to have the control point coordinates in the range `0...1` which is exactly what our `MorphableShape` expects to get.
+Please, note, that with setting the `CGRect` size to 1 we are assuring to have the control point coordinates in the range `0...1` which is exactly what our `MorphableShape` expects to get.

 And that's it!